Meet Our Companion Animals

 We enable children to have compassion and empathy for their furry, feathered, and finned friends are vital for preventing cruelty to animals as well as in raising them to respect and treat those who are different from them with kindness.

-At GIS, we also have our own fluffy calf as a school pet and he is amazing!
+We also have our own fluffy calf as a school pet and he is amazing!
 Along the way, cows were given the label of a dumb beast and it is so far from the truth.
 The idea that cows are dumb is a myth.
 Cows are actually very intelligent, curious and able to think critically and solve problems.
 Studies have shown that cows are capable of learning associations and using past experiences to determine their future actions.
 When faced with a challenge, cows get very excited with elevated heart rates and brainwaves.
 Some cows even jump in the air as if they are yelling, “I did it!”

 The school rescued him from a Cowman when he was six months old as an orphaned calf.
 He has quite a personality.
 He loves to be brushed.
 He loves attention from children.
 He seems to be very attentive and watches everything that goes on around him.